blprentice/PyBer_Analysis/README.md

 - Developing a subsidy program to assist with the cost of fuel
 - Developing a bonus program for drivers in Urban cities who agree to drive in suburban or rural cities

-Of course, all three of these options represet a cost for PyBer.
-But, as the old saying goes, you have to spend money to money!
+Of course, all three of these options represent a cost for PyBer.
+But, as the old saying goes, you have to spend money to make money!